Tax Collector's Office

 ***Tax Bills Are Due February 1, May 1, August 1 and November 1, there is a grace period through the 10th of the month unless the 10th is on a weekend or holiday that our office is closed, the grace period would be extended to the next business day.***

-- Added/Omitted tax bills will be mailed in October of 2018 .
+- Added/Omitted tax bills were mailed October 4, 2019.
 This bill is for new construction and improvements to existing homes.
 If you receive an added/omitted bill you must pay it in addition to the annual bill .
-You must continue to add the bills together for the February and May 2019 quarters.
+You must continue to add the bills together for the February and May 2020 quarters.

 - Tax deduction applications for eligible veterans, senior citizens, disabled citizens and their surviving spouses must be filed by December 31.